Are you struggling to get more sales during your webinars?

 The key to effectively and profitably running a sales webinar can be found in what I call, the 4-Step Selling System, which consists of the introduction, the content, the offer, and the Q&A.

-Before you create your slides and structure your webinar, make a list of the following: The biggest pains your product or services solves (3-5) and the biggest objections people will have to buying your product.
+Before you create your slides and structure your webinar, make a list of the following: The biggest pains your product or services solves (3-5) and the biggest objections people will have to buy your product.
 These pains and objections will be used to craft your webinar teaching points.

-If you are selling an online course, what are the 3-5 main modules it offers, and what are the pains that each module solves.
+If you are selling an online course, what are the 3-5 main modules it offers, and what are the pains that each module solves?
 These will be your main content points.
 Teach lighter versions of your program so the content is congruent with your offer.

 The key here is to build rapport, connect with your audience’s challenges, and share your expert story positioning.
-No one believes your success until they have heard your struggle.
+No one believes in your success until they have heard your struggle.